-Pineapple Casserole is a classic southern side dish especially at Easter.
-Pineapple, crackers and cheese combine to make the tastiest side to ham!
+Pineapple Casserole is a classic and unique southern side dish.
+Pineapple, crackers and cheese (yes, cheese!) combine to make the tastiest side dish that is a must-make during the holidays!

-Ritz Pineapple Casserole is a classic southern side dish at a lot of holiday meals.
+Pineapple Casserole is a classic southern side dish at a lot of holiday meals.
 Pineapple, crackers and cheese combine to make the tastiest side to ham!
-If you've never eaten this particular dish of Southern Pineapple Casserole before, then chances are, you probably aren't from the South.
-It can be used as a side dish or even a dessert!
+If you’ve never eaten this particular dish of Southern Pineapple Casserole before, then chances are, you probably aren’t from the South but I promise it will convert you!
+It can be used as a side dish or even a dessert.

 FREQUENTLY ASKED QUESTIONS: